Mississippi DUI Lawyers

 - Driver’s license suspension up to two years

-- Vehicle immobilization or impoundment for license suspension term
+- Vehicle immobilization or impoundment for a license suspension term

 Third Offense